urbanophile/urbanophile.github.io/content/Blog/updating_website_thoughts.md

 $$
 [Link to the plugin here](https://github.com/pelican-plugins/render-math)

-Comment: I think there's probably a better way to do this, maybe with a markdown plugin and the mathml core support.
+**Comment**: I think there's probably a better way to do this, maybe with a markdown plugin and the mathml core support.

 ## How do I link to internal content?